An Expert’s Guide to Public-Private Partnerships for Local Development

 For local officials considering PPPs, Jenifer Bukokhe advises a systematic approach:

-2. Identify potential revenue generating projects: Focus on initiatives with both social and economic impact, such as energy, water, or waste management, or initiatives that would increase the local tax revenue, e.g. transport hubs that incur user fees.
+2. Identify potential revenue generating projects: Focus on initiatives with both social and economic impact, such as energy, water, or waste management, or initiatives that would increase local tax revenue, for example transport hubs that incur user fees.

 3. Engage stakeholders early: Building partnerships with private investors, civil society, and regulatory bodies is key.

-PPPs present a valuable tool for municipalities seeking to bridge funding gaps and improve public service delivery.
+PPPs present a valuable tool for municipalities to get access to the funding needed to improve public services.
 While challenges exist, strategic planning, policy reforms, and capacity-building initiatives can enable local governments to engage in successful partnerships.
-Learn more about how innovative financing tools can support local development projects in your context in our upcoming course on Fiscal Descentralisation and Local Finance.
+Learn more about how innovative financing tools can support local development projects in our upcoming course on Fiscal Decentralisation and Local Finance in November.

 Subscribe to our newsletter!